theNewDynamic/gohugo-theme-ananke/readme.md

 A base theme for Hugo sites.
 Though it looks like a theme, the intent is to provide a solid starting place for Hugo sites and include best practices for performance, A11y, and rapid development.

-It's subject to change quite a bit at this point.

 Features